taisti/Recommender/README.md

 6. If the original dataset is too large for the training, we can split it for N equal sized datasets with the use of:

     ``python divide_dataset.py --dataset_path <path to the original dataset> --n_pieces <number of pieces you want to divide your dataset into>``

+7. If the dataset was splitted and for each part was created a sepearate embedding, we can try to inference as the average of all embeddings.
+For this purpose run: ``inference_multiple_embeddings.py --embedding_dir <the parth to the directory where are stored embeddings.
+Note - the embeddings should have name "ingredeint2vector<number>.pickle">``, where the number indicates the number of the embedding.
+If we have 2 embeddings, we should name them: ingredeint2vector0.pickle and ingredeint2vector0.pickle> --source_token <name of the ingredient for which you want to find the most similar substitutes> --topn <number of substitutes you want to find for given ingredient> --datasets_number <number of datasets subsets>``